sspheng/ML-AI/README.md

 In linear regression we use Ordinary Least Square (OLS) as lost function.
 OLS: sum all residuals but some positive and negative residuals can cancel each other so we sum of square of residuals.
 It is called OLS
 Score: Score uses R^2 method that is ((y_pred - y_mean)^2 )/(y_actual - y_mean)^2

+LOGISTIC REGRESSION
+S – 1) Import Package, Functions and Classes
+S – 2) Get Data
+S – 3) Create a model and train it
+S – 4) Evaluate the model
+S – 5) Improve the model

 K-NEAREST NEIGHBORS (KNN)¶
 KNN: Look at the K closest labeled data points